vvaradarajan/articles/md/Finance/lateEarly.md

 In addition there the timing of withdrawal allows another variable - the value of otr.
 In low income years otr will be smaller, and withdrawing when the otr is low is a strategy.
 A different formula results.
 (I will extend this article in due time..!)

 ## Other discussions:
 How to type equations?
 LaTex, the academic standard is not easy.
 An easier one is LyX which has a workable visual interface, and if needed you can copy the equation as a pdf/image (which is used here) or as LaTex.
-So since math is getting prominence in retirement (""In this world nothing can be said to be certain, except death and taxes and math!") it will be a good idea to discuss LyX
+So since math is getting prominence in retirement ("In this world nothing can be said to be certain, except math and taxes!") it will be a good idea to discuss LyX